akicho8/js-memory-record/README.md

   }

   // Define an instance method referencing an attribute.
-  // Define it when accessing other than key, name, code.
+  // Define it when accessing other than key, name and other attributes

-  get price() {
-    return this.attributes["price"]
-  }

   get half_price() {
     return Math.ceil(this.price / 2)
   }
 }

+export { Fruit }
 ```

 ### fetch(key) - Key Access